 Yoga Alliance - In-Person & Online

-As a "professional with significant experience and education in a subject related to at least one Educational Category", Gil is recognized as an expert according to the standards of Yoga Alliance and his content may count towards continuing education credit in the Anatomy and Physiology educational category.
+As a "professional with significant experience and education in a subject related to at least one Educational Category", Gil is recognized as an expert according to the standards of Yoga Alliance, and thus his content may count towards continuing education credit in the Anatomy and Physiology educational category.

 Once you complete a for-credit course with the required quiz, you will receive a certificate of completion.
-You can then submit the certificate to your provider of choice.
+You can then submit the certificate to your professional organization of choice.

-No, there are some courses on the site that are either not designed for credit (such as video only free courses) or have not yet been submitted to registration organizations for credit (like the courses in the A-Z archive).
+No, there are some courses on the site that are either not designed for credit (such as video-only free courses) or have not yet been submitted to registration organizations for credit (like some of the courses in the A-Z archive).
 Keep an eye on the list on this page for updates.

 Different credentialing organizations allocate credit in different ways.
 Some count the final quiz towards hours of credit; some don't.
 Some have a maximum numbers of hours that they will allocate for a given program; others have no limit.
 We do our best to obtain the most accurate continuing education number of hours for you.